Texas Pecan Board

 First, using the legal authority of the State of Texas, TPB is working with Texas allied pecan industry groups and the American Pecan Council to provide a unified pecan grower voice addressing grower issues as well as speaking out on behalf of growers to the public.
 We are elected by growers, paid for by growers to represent growers!

-Third, TPB is focussed on research that promotes both the production and marketing of Texas pecans.
+Third, TPB is focused on research that promotes both the production and marketing of Texas pecans.

 Combined with the efforts of the American Pecan Council and other allied pecan industry representatives, the Texas Pecan Board will ensure that people know about “Texas Pecans grown by Texans for Texas Consumers!”
 For more information or to contact us, check out our contact page, we would love to hear from you.